-Discover the most popular Scandinavian names for boys and girls in Denmark, Norway and Sweden.
+Whether for newborns or fictional characters, discover the most popular Scandinavian names for boys and girls.
+Updated with the latest naming trends from Denmark, Norway and Sweden.

 Just like any region, Scandinavian names come in and out of fashion for various reasons.
 Norse mythology and the Viking Age still have a major influence on naming, but so do modern TV shows and movies.